rpillutla/rpillutla.github.io/_pages/class-lower-parel.md

   </figure>
   <p style="font-family:'Crimson Text', serif; color: #000; font-weight:normal;">Join us for traditional hatha yoga classes at <b>The Integral Space</b>, every <b>Wednesday and Friday, 7 am to 8 am</b>.
   <br><br>
-  The classes will involve a comprehensive asana practice followed by some pranayama and meditation. ealth and fitness, one class away.
+  The classes will involve a comprehensive asana practice followed by some pranayama and meditation.
+Open to people of all ages and experiences.
 <br><br>
-  Ramya is a Yoga Alliance certified RYT-500 teacher.
-She believes
+  <b>Ramya</b> is a Yoga Alliance certified RYT-500 teacher with years of experience teaching yoga.
+You can find her on <a href="https://instagram.com/ramyapillutla" style="color:#000">Instagram</a> or check out her <a href="https://healwithramya.com" style="color:#000">website</a>.
   </p>
   <!---<figure class="align-center">
   <a href="https://instagram.com/ramyapillutla"><img class="img-responsive" style="max-width:700px;align:center;" src="/assets/images/me.jpg" alt></a>